Great Northern and Great Eastern Joint Railway: Early railways

+Constituent companies

 Great Northern Railway

 The Great Northern Railway (GNR) was authorised in 1846 to build a main line from London to York, with a loop line from Peterborough to Bawtry (a few miles south of Doncaster) by way of Boston and Lincoln.

 In 1848 the GNR opened a line from near Peterborough through Spalding via Boston to Lincoln, and a section from Retford to Doncaster in 1849.
 The section from London to Peterborough was opened in 1850, and in 1852 Peterborough to Retford was opened, completing the main line from London to Doncaster, part of the present-day East Coast Main Line.
 An extension from Lincoln to Gainsborough was opened in 1849.

 GNR trains arriving at Gainsborough joined the Manchester, Sheffield and Lincolnshire Railway (MS&LR) and reversed into that railway's station (now Gainsborough Central) there.
 The GNR wished to complete the loop from there to rejoin the main line at Doncaster and this was authorised in 1864, opening on 15 July 1867.

-In 1863 a branch from Spalding to March was authorised; running powers over it were granted to the GER; it opened in 1867.
+A branch from Spalding to March was authorised by the Great Northern Railway (Spalding to March) Act 1863 (26 & 27 Vict. c. cxci); running powers over it were granted to the GER; it opened in 1867.
 March was an important junction on the GER system where traffic for much of East Anglia could be exchanged.
 The future Joint Line route was therefore in place between March and Spalding, and between Lincoln and Doncaster.

 It was the GNR which provided the siding group at March that became the nucleus of the later Whitemoor Yard complex.